Getting help in the library

 Check our library events calendar for a list of workshops run in the Drill Hall by the Student and Learning Advisory Service.

 There are many useful books on study skills in the Drill Hall Library.
 Some useful shelfmarks for study skills topics include:

 - 808.066 - academic writing skills, including referencing and avoiding plagiarism; and

 - 808.51 - giving presentations.

-A selection of study skills books is also available for use in the library only.
+A selection of study skills books are available for use in the library.
 This is located on a bookshelf against the wall in the Quiet Zone.

 If you need further help with study skills in general, including academic writing, help is available from your university.

 Students should contact the Academic Skills team on email@example.com .
 Useful web resources include: